 Glass Named Senior Associate Dean for Education & Learning Innovation at Duke Engineering

-Glass will work to advance the school’s educational mission and enhance the student experience by providing coordinated oversight and strategic direction for its broad suite of undergraduate and master’s programs
+Jeff Glass will provide coordinated oversight and strategic direction for the school's broad suite of undergraduate and master’s programs

 Jeffrey Glass, a professor of electrical and computer engineering at Duke University’s Pratt School of Engineering, has been appointed as the school’s first Senior Associate Dean for Education and Learning Innovation effective July 1.

 “With exciting new initiatives in areas such as undergraduate design, expansive growth in our master’s programs, and our ambitious vision for preparing Duke Engineering students to become creative, ethical and impactful leaders in a fast-changing world, the time is right for a dedicated leader to focus on charting our course in educational innovation for the years to come,” said Ravi V. Bellamkonda, Vinik Dean of Engineering, in announcing the appointment.

 In his new role, Glass will work with faculty, staff and students to advance the school’s educational mission and enhance the student experience by providing coordinated oversight and strategic direction for its broad suite of undergraduate and master’s programs.

 Working closely with associate deans Linda Franzoni and Brad Fox as well as the school’s department chairs and directors of undergraduate and master’s studies, Glass will guide program operations, new academic program development, and curricular and learning innovations at both the undergraduate and master’s levels.
 He will also lead Duke Engineering’s growing initiatives in distance and online education and non-degree programs such as certificates and executive education, and provide guidance for co-curricular programs such as the Smart Home, Learning Commons and First-Year Experience.